 I’m extra excited about sharing this recipe with you today.
-After sharing a lot of eggnog flavored treats in preparation for Christmas, I’ve gotten a few requests for some holiday desserts that AREN’T eggnog themed.
+After sharing a lot of eggnog flavored treats in preparation for Christmas, I’ve gotten a few requests for some Christmas Candy treats that AREN’T eggnog themed.

 How about Peppermint?
 Even better: Chocolate peppermint bark?

 - Easy enough for the kids to help dip and add sprinkles of peppermint.

 - Tastes amazing and looks so pretty on your dessert plates.

 If your oven is as busy as mine this time of year, you’re breathing a huge sigh of relief right now.
 I feel like all I do in November and December is take things in and out of the oven.

 This recipe lets you make your homemade peppermint bark while other Christmas favorites like White Chocolate and Cranberry Cookies and Cranberry Bliss Bars are baking in the oven.

 For those of you with young kids at home, this recipe is ideal for a first Christmas candy recipe to make together.
 They’ll have so much fun dipping the ends of the grahams into the melted chocolate!